MelihcanSrky/MelihcanSrky/README.md

 ### Hi there 👋, My name is Melih Can

-Skills: Kotlin / Flutter / Nodejs
+Skills: Whatever I want to write.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning Vue.js / GoLang